User verification with email (Self-serve)

 Response

-- API creates a new Scute User with the email parameter
+- API creates a new Scute User if one doesn't exist with the provided email

 User Flow